dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 * Getters are special methods that provide read access to an object’s properties.

-* The ternary operator `?:` is short-hand for an if-then-else statement.
+* The conditional operator `?:` is equivalent to an if-then-else statement, but for expressions.

 * String interpolation
 (`'$_firstName the $_appellation'`)